jzuhone/YT.jl/README.md

 * Slice and projection plots
 * Symbolic units, YTArrays, YTQuantities

-`jt` can be installed in Julia version 0.3 or higher.
+`YT` can be installed in Julia version 0.3 or higher.
 To install it, just run:

-    Pkg.add("jt")
+    Pkg.add("YT")

 which will also install the following dependencies (if you don't already have them):